Willi Pape: Life

-As a child, Pape preferred female clothing and wanted to work in a circus or on stage.
-Pape presented as female and signed into several hotels as Selma Bruegge, but after Pape's suicide attempt in 1910, this name was not used again.
-When summoned for military service in 1914, Pape presented in female clothing.
-According to Hirschfeld, who used masculine pronouns for Pape, Pape did not find men attractive at the time of their first encounter; Pape had been engaged to a woman and later had a male lover.
+Willi Pape died on 21 February 1940 from malaria.

+Legacy

+Like most variety stars, Voo-Doo's legacy has been quickly forgotten once the variety show lost its popularity to the cinema.
+The figure was rediscovered by a modern gay community, with Siegessäule magazine including Voo-Doo's photo in a 1987 issue dedicated to "750 warm Berliners" and Rosa Vinkel Verlag republishing Hirschfeld's "Berlins Drittes Geschlecht" in 1991.

 German scholar Jens Dobler, who has uncovered much of Pape's biography, writes of "Willi Pape, alias Voo-Doo," as a homosexual "drag artist" (in German: Travestiekünstler) who was referred to by others as "he" and "she;" he also discusses how Pape's life challenged gender norms and that even the terms he has applied are fraught.
 No known documents survive that describe Pape's gender or sexual identification in Pape's own words.